SafeExamBrowser/seb-testing/mac/2.1.4/README.md

 You can support us by testing the pre-release version and give feedback in our forum or by creating an issue here on our GitHub page.

+New in SEB 2.1.4pre3 for macOS (2AC9):
+- SEBMAC-186 Implemented key shortcuts for switching between open browser windows.
+Left Alt (Option) Key +Tab: Cycle forward through open browser windows Left Alt (Option) Key + Left Shift Key + Tab: Cycle backwards through open browser windows Right Alt (Option) Key (+ Right Shift) + Tab keeps the standard function (cycle through website elements).
+- SEBMAC-202 Custom App Controls and Quick Actions in Touch Bar with Control Strip active are now disabled, even if BetterTouchTool is used.
+Added alert when App Control mode for Touch Bar couldn't be restored automatically, offering to open System Preferences / Keyboards so user can change the setting back manually.
+- SEBMAC-189 Now selecting multiple files for upload is possible.
+- SEBMAC-179 Import identity with exportable private key when opening it in the Preferences window.
+Now displaying error when an identity couldn't be exported from the Keychain.
+- SEBMAC-210 Fixed: Background of Dock buttons is highlighted when clicked and button is white instead of gray.
+- SEBMAC-203 Don't display SIGSTOP lock screen when Mac is set to sleep mode.
+Improved SIGSTOP detection in case system time is changed.
+Background of lock screen log view is again white also on Mojave.
+- SEBMAC-204 Fixed downloading and opening of SEB config files defined on website as data: didn't work.
+Also there was an issue with the default ~/Downloads directory when running on Mojave.

 New in SEB 2.1.4pre3 for macOS (2A61):
 - SEBMAC-198 Implemented blocking macOS screen recording (cmd+shift+5) introduced in Mojave, controlled with setting Preferences / Security / Allow screen capture (key enablePrintScreen).
 - SEBMAC-202 Now disabling custom Quick Actions in Touch Bar.